mrworf/prusa-cam/README.md

 The token needed to be able to upload the images

-## RESOLUTION
+## WIDTH and HEIGHT

-The WIDTHxHEIGHT you want the image to have, should ideally correspond to your camera's aspect ratio, if not actual resolution.
-If not provided, it will default to `640x480`
+The WIDTH and height HEIGHT you want the image to have, must be a supported resolution.
+By default picks highest resolution supported.

 ## QUALITY